 CBSE Class 10 Board Exam 2017-18: Preparation strategy for changed exam structure

-Find below the details of CBSE Class 10 New Exam Pattern & Marking Scheme:
+Find below the details of CBSE Class 10 New Exam Structure & Marking Scheme:

 1. 80 Marks Board Examination:

 - Board will conduct Class-X Examination for 80 marks in each subject covering 100% syllabus of the subject of Class-X only.

 - Student has to secure 33% marks out of 80 marks in each subject.

 - Marks and Grades both will be awarded for Individual subjects.

 - 9-point grading will be same as followed by the Board in Class XII.